 One unique feature of the social work major is the "hands on" preparation for entry into the profession.
 Students in their senior spring semester complete a supervised field placement in which they work 32 hours a week under the supervision of a master's level social worker.
 At the end of the semester they have completed 448 hours or more of training, making them very desirable employees.
 Many students are hired by their field placement agencies.

 Small classes and individualized student program planning help students maximize their success.
-Students also take Social Science Research (SOC 461) in the fall of their senior year where they plan and complete a research project.
-In the spring they take a section of the senior seminar and do their research, collect and analyze data, write a discussion, finish the research paper and present their research to faculty and fellow students.
+Students also take Social Science Research (SOC 461) in the fall of their senior year where they plan a research project.
+In the spring they take Senior Thesis (SW 481) and do their research, collect and analyze data, write a discussion, finish the research paper and present their research to faculty and fellow students.
 This is excellent preparation for graduate school.

 Graduates are prepared for a variety of careers in the helping professions: social work, counseling, juvenile and adult probation, ministry, non-profit management, family and child welfare and gerontology.
 Graduates who complete the program are highly sought after for employment and graduate school.
 With a master's degree in social work graduates go on to work as medical social workers, school social workers/counselors and licensed clinical social workers.

 Social work students are involved in a variety of internships throughout the Central Valley.
 Some of the most frequently selected internships are:

 - early intervention

 Children and families--

 - Fresno County Department of Children and Family Services